mjmanley/PredictiveModeling/pm_service_api_new_spss_online.md

 ```
 {: codeblock}

-Please note **deployments** `url` that is needed to create online deployment in next step.
+Note the **deployments** `url` that is needed to create the online deployment in the following step.

 ## Creating the online deployment

-Use the following API call to create an online deployment of your
+Use the following API call to create an online deployment of your predictive model.
-predictive model.

 Request example: